life-itself/coco/cc201-practical-action/day-6.md

 And use this time to establish bonds, agreements and plans.
 You'll make discoveries during this preparation time which can really help you to form the vision.
 This period fosters bonding, solidifies agreements, and refines the communal vision.
 Taking the time to invest in a long-term trial period gives you opportunities and experience that can help to build a really solid foundation for when it is time to invest more heavily in the community.
 This time also helps you to remove any rose-tinted glasses you might still have on.

-As you can see from today, doing the groundwork ahead of time merely in relation to the considerations can really transform your conscious coliving space from a possibility to a highly functioning reality.
-Preparation is, again, key.
+As you can see from today, doing the groundwork ahead of time merely in relation to the considerations can really transform your conscious coliving space from a possibility to a highly functioning reality. **Preparation is, again, key.**

-Now would also be a great time to have a read of our post, *Notes on Creating a Life Together* by Diana Leafe Christian. https://lifeitself.org/blog/2021/05/14/notes-on-creating-a-life-together-by-diana-leafe-christian
+Now would also be a great time to have a read of our post, [Notes on Creating a Life Together* by Diana Leafe Christian](https://lifeitself.org/blog/2021/05/14/notes-on-creating-a-life-together-by-diana-leafe-christian)

 In our next email, we'll delve deeper into practical strategies for establishing a thriving community once you’ve done the groundwork and how to move from the consideration stage into the implementation.

 If you’re wondering why we’re spending two days on this, when we don’t recommend it, it is for exactly this reason, to give you insight into the tip of the iceberg.
-This might also help you understand how to find an aligned coliving space that already exists, by crossing checking some of the items we’re raising across these two days.
+This might also help you understand how to find an aligned coliving space that already exists, by cross checking some of the items we’re raising across these two days.

-Life Itself Team
+Until tomorrow,